 Yard or lawn sales are permitted on the 1st weekend of the month.
 We ask that you remove any signs used for advertising your sale upon completion of the event.
 No signs are permitted to be posted on windows.
-The yard sale organizer will ensure the residents will not leave items on the curb, the dumpster areas or on the yard premises.
-Bulk items and recyclable materials will be disposed of properly and/or taken to the recycling center.

 Renter's Insurance